Continue to watch this page for weekly vaccine opportunity updates.

-Public Health has been working hard to vaccinate healthcare workers, EMS, and others in the Priority Groups according to guidance from MDH.
+Public Health has been working hard to vaccinate Priority Groups according to guidance from MDH.

-Based on updated State guidance, vaccine can be offered to a broader category of Minnesotans, including those age 65 and older.
+Based on updated State guidance, vaccine can now be offered to all Minnesotan's ages 16 and older.

 It will take some time before the federal government provides the state with enough vaccine to cover all those currently eligible.
 In the meantime, we ask for your patience.
 Public health will notify residents when we have vaccine and are able to move to vaccinating the broader category.

 Vaccine from Blue Earth County Public Health is currently only available by appointment.